shpml/fundamentals/08_chapter/12_assessment.md

 `git add -a`

-2) Create a version of your stagged code
+2) Create a version of your staged code

 `git commit -m 'created game logic'`